COMP 3261: Internet and Security Issues

 - Apply and explain simple filtering rules based on IP and TCP header information.

-- Distinguish between firewalls based on packet-filtering routers, application level gateways and circuit-level gateways.
+- Distinguish between firewalls based on packet-filtering routers, application-level gateways, and circuit-level gateways.

 - Compare and contrast symmetric and asymmetric encryption systems and their vulnerability to attack, and explain the characteristics of hybrid systems.